alpenlabs/Technical-Whitepaper/README.md

 h_0(x^2) = \frac {f_0(x) - f_0(-x)}{2x}
 $$

-Thus after logarithmic queries in the size of $d$, verifier can verify the low-degree claim of the polynomial $f(x)$ of degree less than $d$.
+Thus after logarithmic queries in the size of $d$, the verifier can verify the low-degree claim of the polynomial $f(x)$ of degree less than $d$.

 ## **5.4.4 FRI polynomial Commitment Scheme**